magknight/aviatorsDocs/docs/pl/faq.md

 VATSIM mode enables intergration with the [VATSIM network](https://vatsim.net).
 It enables SELCAL identification, radio uplink using contact-me messages, and some other uplink-related features. *VATSIM mode only works with X-Squawkbox; due to a lack of dataref availablilty, the Swift pilot client, and IVAO clients are not supported*

-## czy stara farba działa w aktualnej wersji?
+## Czy stara farba działa w aktualnej wersji?
 Nie, Wypuściliśmy nowy zestaw do malowania.Aby użyć farby w wersji 1.5.0, musisz zaktualizować farbę z wersji 1.4.0.
 Farba będzie również musiała zostać zmieniona, aby użyć obu typów silnika.

 ## Jak zmienić silnik?